Linear95/BinarySentEmb/README.md

 # BinarySentEmb
+Code for the ACL 2019 paper: Learning Compressed Sentence Representations for On-Device Text Processing.

 This repository contains source code necessary to reproduce the results presented in the following paper:
 * [*Learning Compressed Sentence Representations for On-Device Text Processing*](https://arxiv.org/pdf/1906.08340.pdf) (ACL 2019)